azurecitadel/azurecitadel.github.io/labs/portal.md

 ## Create a resource group called Azure101IaaS

+If you have already created a resource group called Azure101IaaS as part of the prereqs for the Azure 101 workshop then you can go straight to the creation of the vNet within the resource group.

 -   Open the Azure <a href="https://portal.azure.com" target="portal">portal</a>.
 -   Choose one of the following options:
     -   Click on the + New icon (or G+N), search for _Resource Group_ and click on it.